-On Christmas Eve of 2013, past Chief of Whitesboro and Deputy Fire Coordinator “271” for Oneida County, Brian McQueen, was diagnosed with B Cell Non-Hodgkin’s Lymphoma.
+Christmas Eve 2013, past Chief of Whitesboro and former Deputy Fire Coordinator “271” for Oneida County, Brian McQueen, was diagnosed with B Cell Non-Hodgkin’s Lymphoma.

-From this day forward, the mission of our Foundation began to grow through financial and educational assistance to volunteer firefighters battling cancer and life-threatening illnesses.
-This team collectively decided that 20 days of Intensified Modulated Radiation Therapy (IMRT) would be the treatment that would offer the best results.
-He completed those treatments on March 21st.
+Brian’s team collectively decided that 25 days of Intensified Modulated Radiation Therapy (IMRT) would be the treatment that would offer the best results.
+He completed those treatments in March 2014.

-On May 6, 2014, McQueen traveled back to Sloan Kettering for a PET scan and review of his progress.
-He was elated to hear that the scan revealed no signs of cancer.
-He will remain vigilant against this disease by practicing firefighter safety and following up with medical appointments.
+May 6, 2014, Brian’s scans revealed no signs of cancer.
+Brian remains vigilant against this disease by practicing firefighter safety and following up with medical appointments.

 Cancer in the Fire Service